sanyamdogra/ieee-sig-react/README.md

 # ieee-sig-react

-Classwise repositories to keep things in track for ReactJS Sig.
+Classwise repositories to keep things on track for React JS SIG.

 ### Prerequisite